jepasq/elecrud/src/MainPage.md

 # elecrud

 A C++/electron based multi-user CRUD operator generator.
-*electrud* is licensed under GNU GPL v3.
+*electrud* is licensed under *GNU GPL v3*.

 ## libfile

 This library contains the *project files* related work and all that can be shared with other clients.
+The main entry to this part of the project can be the ProjectFile class.

 ## std::string vs FXString